• EnsignWashout@startrek.website

 I think more low tier output would be a disaster.

 And don’t get me started on tests.
 200+ tests, of them none caught several regressions in handling of parameters that are shown early in the frigging how-to.
+Not some obscure corner case, the stuff you immediately run into if you just follow the documentation.

 With AI all the numbers would be much larger - more commits “fixing coverity issues” (and worse yet fixing “issues” that LLM sees in code), more so called “tests” that don’t actually flag any real regressions, etc.